FIBA Intercontinental Cup: Four team format (2016–2023)

 In 2016, the tournament again changed format, with the EuroLeague champions no longer being allowed to compete in the tournament due to the EuroLeague's dispute with FIBA.
 In place of the EuroLeague champions, FIBA Europe began to send the champions of their club competition, originally the FIBA Europe Cup and later the FIBA Champions League, instead.
 For the 2019 tournament, FIBA increased the competition's number of teams to four, by adding the NBA G League's champions, and also a tournament host club.
 The tournament was also reconfigured into a final four format.

 FIBA has also considered plans to expand the tournament at some point in the future, with plans to add the champion teams from the FIBA AfroLeague, the FIBA Asia Champions Cup, the Australian NBL, and possibly the NBA.

 In the 2022 tournament, the league expanded to include the winner of the Basketball Africa League (BAL).
 From the 2023 tournament, the winners of the FIBA Asia Champions Cup will also be included in the tournament.

 Expanded format (2023–present)

 In March 2023, the tournament format received an overhaul.
 The event was changed from February to September so that it adapts more efficiently to the domestic and continental leagues' calendar and the schedule of international players, and to better accommodate participating clubs.

 FIBA also signed a three-year deal partnership with Sport Singapore to hold the competition in the Singapore Sports Hub for three years in a row (until 2025).
 This makes it the first time in the Intercontinental Cup's history that the event will be held in Asia.
 Additionally, the tournament was expanded to six teams as an Asian representative was added.
 For the 2023 edition a team from the Chinese Basketball Association (CBA) was chosen by FIBA to participate.

+The 2024 season will feature a team from Oceania for the first time, as the winners of Australia and New Zealand's National Basketball League (NBL) earn direct qualification.
+The Tasmania JackJumpers are the first representative in tournament history.